 Containers and robotics

 The DevOps landscape is not confined to traditional software development.
 In an era of containerization, AWS provides a robust ecosystem for managing containers through services like Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), and AWS Fargate.
-You'll also explore AWS RoboMaker for robotic application development, demonstrating the versatility of AWS DevOps tools in various domains.
+You will also explore AWS RoboMaker for robotic application development, demonstrating the versatility of AWS DevOps tools in various domains.

 Quantum technologies